College of Humanities, Arts and Social Sciences

-His doctorate research examines the trope of the daimon in William Blake's epic poem Jerusalem: The Emanation of the Giant Albion from a literary-humanistic perspective.
-His broader research interests include Romanticism, eighteenth-century literature and philosophy (German and English), Weimar Classicism, literary humanism, and the philosophy of literature.
-He is particularly interested in the intellectual history that engages with concepts of the imagination and reality, and their interaction in relation to ideas of human genius, creativity, and cultural development.
+His doctorate research articulates literary humanism through a study of the daimon in William Blake's epic poem Jerusalem: The Emanation of the Giant Albion.
+His broader research interests include Romanticism; eighteenth-century literature, art, and philosophy (German and English); literary humanism; poetry; and the philosophy of literature.
+He is particularly interested in literature that engages with concepts of the imagination and reality, and their interaction in relation to ideas of genius, creativity, human potential, and cultural development.

 BA (Hons) (Charles Sturt/Griffith)

 Australian Goverment Research Training Program Scholarship (AGRTPS) 2017-

 Horizon Silver Award 2017, Flinders University

 Dean's Award 2016, Charles Sturt University

 Tutor for ENGL2140: Epochs of English, Semester 1, 2018.

 Romanticism and the long eighteenth century, including